Amitkr-2004/Myntra-review-scrapper-project/README.md

-This is my Myntra review Scrapper prooject
+This is my Myntra review Scrapper project